 #4 What are those white stripes on the mountain?

-#6 So, what do you do in the winter?
+#6 What do you do in the winter?

 This was asked rather condescendingly by a lady who was amazed at how small my village was.
 Uhm, we go skiing, to the cinema, hang out with friends, play sports, watch Netflix.
 Literally what people do all over the world in the winter.